NBChub/chatBGC_benchmark/README.md

 Therefore, currently we only have result ready for the 1032 genomes (`~/net/o-drive/CFB-S-NewBioactiveCompounds/11_G1000/bgcflow/G1034_20240208/data/processed/G1032_20240208`).

-For this bencmark, we only use the database containing antiSMASH results without BGCFlow, located in `~/net/o-drive/CFB-S-NewBioactiveCompounds/11_G1000/bgcflow/G1034_20240208/data/processed/G1032_20240208/antismash_database/antiSMASH_database_7.1.0/antismash_db.duckdb`.
+For this benchmark, we only use the database containing antiSMASH results without BGCFlow, located in `~/net/o-drive/CFB-S-NewBioactiveCompounds/11_G1000/bgcflow/G1034_20240208/data/processed/G1032_20240208/antismash_database/antiSMASH_database_7.1.0/antismash_db.duckdb`.

 The new database can be found in `~/net/o-drive/CFB-S-NewBioactiveCompounds/11_G1000/bgcflow/G1034_20240208/data/processed/G1032_20240208/dbt/antiSMASH_7.1.0/dbt_bgcflow.duckdb`.
 The new database structure now host two data schema, one for BGCFlow and another for antiSMASH.
 In the SQL query, this ca be fetched by explicitly mentioning the schema, for example `bgcflow.cdss` and `antismash.cdss` are two different tables.
 See at the bottom on how it looks like in DBeaver.